koheiw/proxyC/cran-comments.md

 ## Downstream dependencies

-There is no reverse dependencies as this is the first release.
+There is no downstream dependency on CRAN